iotaledger/iota-spec-template/template/2-RFP/PROPOSALS/project-detail-PROPOSAL-0000.md

 ```

 <!--
-A Proposal to Request is an answer to a Request For Proposals that
+A Proposal to Request is an answer to a Request For Proposals.
 -->

 ## Summary